Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 Wish your donors a Happy Thanksgiving

-One way to show gratitude right now is to send your donors a special Thanksgiving message.
-A lot of nonprofits already do this.
+A nice way to show gratitude is to send your donors a special Thanksgiving message.
+Many nonprofits already do this.
 If you’re not one of them, make this the year you start.
 If you can send a card or postcard, that’s great, but an email message is also fine.
+If you use email, be sure to address your donor by name to make it more personal and send it the day before when they’ll be more likely to see it.

-In a recent post about running a multichannel campaign, I suggested skipping the reminder during Thanksgiving week and pour on the gratitude instead.
-That can also be beneficial if you’re planning to send appeals on #GivingTuesday, which tends to be very transactional.
+In a recent post about running a multichannel campaign, I suggested skipping the reminder during Thanksgiving week and pouring on the gratitude instead.
+If you don’t launch your campaign until after Thanksgiving, this would be a great way to kick it off.

 Don’t stop with Thanksgiving